Adaptive Text Anonymization: Learning Privacy-Utility Trade-offs via Prompt Optimization: Experimental Results

 Privacy gains are largest on structurally amenable tasks such as \textsc{TAB} and \textsc{PUPA}, where optimization substantially improves privacy while preserving semantics or response quality.
 On \textsc{DB-Bio}, optimized prompts maintain near-perfect utility while improving privacy, reflecting the relatively permissive trade-offs of classification-based metrics.
 Although \textsc{SynthPAI} and \textsc{MedQA} present stronger privacy–utility tension, optimization still yields consistent improvements over seed prompts across models.

 Models exhibit consistent, distinct behaviors.
 Mistral exhibits steep privacy gains, sometimes at the cost of utility; Gemma favors more conservative improvements building on the privacy-focused behavior established by the seed prompt; and Qwen is the most robust, frequently achieving high privacy and utility simultaneously.
 These patterns suggest that the optimizer adapts to model-specific inductive biases rather than converging to a single anonymization strategy.
-Table~\ref{tab:rotated_results} compares one of our open-source configuration with GPT-5–based AF, task-specific prompting, RUPTA, and OpenPII.
+Table~\ref{tab:rotated_results} compares one of our open-source configuration with GPT-5–based AF, task-specific prompting, RUPTA, OpenPII, and DP-Prompt.
+The latter two serve as baselines for utility-focused and privacy-focused methods, respectively\footnote{A comparison across different privacy budgets for DP-Prompt is provided in Appendix~\ref{apx:dp_comparison}}.
 Despite using a smaller model, optimized Qwen is competitive across all tasks: it matches GPT-5 on \textsc{MedQA}, achieves higher utility at comparable privacy on \textsc{PUPA}, and attains the strongest overall utility scores.
 This demonstrates that adaptive prompt optimization substantially narrows the gap between open- and closed-source anonymization pipelines.
 The benchmarks expose distinct privacy–utility landscapes. \textsc{DB-Bio} admits near-optimal solutions on both axes, while \textsc{SynthPAI} and \textsc{MedQA} enforce stricter trade-offs.
 Across these regimes, our framework consistently identifies effective strategies given the intrinsic constraints of each task.